juj/fbcp-ili9341/README.md

  - Implement support for SPI-based SD card readers that are sometimes attached to displays.
  - Port fbcp-ili9341 to work with I2C displays.
  - Port more key algorithms to ARM assembly to optimize performance of fbcp-ili9341 in hotspots, or optimize execution in some other ways?
- - Add support to building fbcp-ili9341 on another operating system than Raspbian.
+ - Add support to building fbcp-ili9341 on another operating system than Raspbian. (see [#43](https://github.com/juj/fbcp-ili9341/issues/43))
+ - Add support for building on 64-bit operating systems. (see [#43](https://github.com/juj/fbcp-ili9341/issues/43))
  - Port fbcp-ili9341 over to a new single-board computer hardware. (e.g. [#30](https://github.com/juj/fbcp-ili9341/issues/30))
  - Improve support for 3-wire displays, e.g. for 1) "17-bit" 3-wire communication, 2) fix up `SPI_3WIRE_PROTOCOL` + `ALL_TASKS_SHOULD_DMA` to work together, or 3) fix up `SPI_3WIRE_PROTOCOL` + `OFFLOAD_PIXEL_COPY_TO_DMA_CPP` to work together.
  - Optimize away unnecessary zero padding that 3-wire communication currently incurs, by keeping a queue of leftover untransmitted partial bits of a byte, and piggybacking them onto the next transfer that comes in.